 With An Existing Partner

 Because discussing your STI status with an existing partner may present challenges that a new partner may not, you should be careful to share this information.
-It may come as a surprise to your partner that you have not stated these details earlier in your relationship.
+It may surprise your partner that you have not stated these details earlier in your relationship.

-Just as you would a new partner, be direct and intentional with the language you use.
-It is important to be sympathetic and feel like you are trying to communicate openly with your partner.
+Just as you would a new partner, be direct and intentional with your language.
+Being sympathetic and feeling like you are trying to communicate openly with your partner is important.
 This conversation can deepen your relationship and the bond you share with transparency.

 When to Break the News

-It is recommended that you tell your partner before your first sexual experience together.
+You should tell your partner before your first sexual experience together.
 With this information in mind, you also want to tell your partner when you feel comfortable, safe, and accepted in your relationship.
-Make sure that you are in a secure environment and allow your partner to listen to your feelings.
+Ensure you are in a secure environment and allow your partner to listen to your feelings.

 How to Have Safer Sex